darktable-org/dtdocs/content/tethering/troubleshooting.md

  This troubleshooting guide will provide you with some steps to verify whether your camera can be used with tethering.
 This is done using the [gphoto2](https://github.com/gphoto/gphoto2) command-line tools.
 This is what darktable uses to interface with your camera.

  Find your camera port name to use it in the following tests.
-Usually the port `usb:` will be enough and therefore is used in these examples.
+Usually the port "`usb:`" will be enough and therefore is used in these examples.

 # is your camera detected?